MrVerion/vr-museum-cardboard/README.md

 # vr-museum-cardboard

 VR Museum App project for Android phones.
-Made for Google Cardboard, built in Unity
+Made for Google Cardboard, built in Unity.

 Technologies used: